-- As an incentive to employed individuals, LMHA grants a permissive deduction to working families for medical insurance premiums withheld from the employed applicant's/resident's gross pay. - LMHA has established flat rent amounts for units based on bedroom size.
-By offering a Public Housing applicant the choice of paying thirty percent (30%) of adjusted income or a flat rate based upon the size unit needed, LMHA hopes to attract the working families in need of affordable housing.
+- populations to be served through project-based vouchers.
+LMHA will issue RFPs in calendar year 2020 and subsequent yearsto utilize up to 300 vouchers. - LMHA may also consider applications outside the RFP process consistent with the LMHA Administrative Plan.
+Selected projects will comply with the goal of expanding the supply of affordable housing and promoting deconcentration of povertyand generally provide increased housing and economic opportunities. - LMHA has tentatively determined that up to 300 vouchers could be project-based in the Plan year for PHA-owned units. - As an incentive to employed individuals, LMHA grants a permissive deduction to working families for medical insurance premiums withheld from the employed applicant's/resident's gross pay. - LMHA has established flat rent amounts for units based on bedroom size.
+By offering a Public Housing applicant the choice of paying thirty percent (30%) of adjusted income or a flat rate based upon the size unit needed, LMHA hopes to attract the working families in need of affordable housing. - B.4 Violence Against Women Act (VAWA) Goals.
+Provide a statement of the PHA's goals, activities, objectives, policies, or programs that will enable the PHA to serve the needs of child and adult victims of domestic violence, dating violence, sexual assault, or stalking.

-B.4 LMHA has adopted an Emergency VAWA Transfer Plan.
+LMHA has adopted an Emergency VAWA Transfer Plan.
 LMHA is a member of the Domestic Violence Awareness Task Force.

-LMHA collaborates with local community agencies providing services and programs related to domestic violence, dating violence, sexual assault, or stalking to ensure that current information and all informational community programs are available to applicants, residents and staff.
+LMHA collaborates with local community agencies providing services and programs related to domestic violence, dating violence, sexual assault, or stalking to ensure that current information and all informational community programs are available to applicants, residents, and staff.
 The following local organizations offer assistance to victims: